c-okan-aydin/lattice_nqs/README.md

 ## Options of note

-The code provides many options for performing the above mentioned calculations.
+The code provides many options for performing the above-mentioned calculations.
 Notably, some options for numerical time integration include:
 - two integrators: `'heun'` and `'implicit_midpoint'`,
 - three different formulations: `'regularization'`, `'diagonalization'`, and `'geometric'`.